How to Improve Website Readability? 7 Ways for 2021

-As a business, you must strive not only to write engaging and palatable content for your website but to consistently optimize it for better conversions from time to time.
+As a business, you must strive not only to write engaging and palatable content for your website but also to consistently optimize it for better conversions.

-Before we look at how to arm a website with truly readable copy that converts, let’s be sure what we are talking about.
+Before we look at how to arm a website with a truly readable copy that converts, let’s look at the concept in more detail.

 What is readability really?

 Website readability is the measure of the ease with which your website visitors interact with your site’s content.
 According to a study, the three key barriers to writing effective web copy are:

 - Legibility: Clarity of visual design and typography.

 - Readability: Complexity of words and sentence structure.

 - Comprehension: Ease of understanding the text and drawing valid conclusions.